eesur/d3-blocks-template/readme.md

 1. replace `thumbnail.png` (or delete it if not using thumbnail on blocks)
 2. replace `preview.png` (or delete it if not using social media preview)
 3. update `README.md`
-4. Optionally, if you want script-compiled.js to be hidden once you push the gist to the block, rename it to `.script-compiled.js` and update the corresponding script tag in `index.html`

 finally create the gist: `gistup -m 'd3 | your title'`

+**NOTES**
-**NOTE** for further options using gistup: https://github.com/mbostock/gistup
+- for further options using gistup: https://github.com/mbostock/gistup
+- If you want .script-compiled.js to be shown once you push the gist to the block, rename it to `script-compiled.js` and update the corresponding script tag in `index.html`

 ------------------